 - 180g 3/4 Cup Just Boiled Filtered Water

 - Preheat the oven to 180C / 355F.

-- On medium speed, add in the boiling water, then the egg whites and finally the vinegar.
+- On medium speed, add in the boiling water, then the eggs and finally the vinegar.
 Beat for approx. 30 seconds.

 - Moisten hands (to avoid dough sticking) and separate dough into 6 equal round bun-shaped pieces.
 Lay dough balls onto a prepared baking sheet tray.

 - Place tray on the lower rack of the oven and bake for 50-60 mins (oven times may vary).
 Check doneness by inserting a toothpick into the middle and/ or tapping the base of the bun, if hollow sound they are ready.

 Variation: Add in a sprinkling of your favourite dried herbs into the dry ingredients for ‘herbed’ bread, or garlic powder or our kiddos favourite is to add in raisins and ground cinnamon for raisin-cinnamon buns.

 Storage: Keep buns in the fridge for up to one week or freezer for up to two months.
 We prefer to always cut ours in half and toast them.